A different kind of mother

 mother and daughter photo

-My New Year started off with a phone call from my brother that our mom was found in her bed unresponsive.
 Within two hours she passed away after being taken by ambulance to the hospital.
 This was totally unexpected.
 She tested positive for COVID five days earlier but was asymptomatic.

 I’m going through shock, denial, disbelief and grief all at once.

-I wrote this story about her years ago.
+I wrote this children’s story about her years ago.
 I sent it to children’s book publishers and actually got an offer from a small publisher.
 I turned down the offer because I didn’t think it was big enough!
 I’ve never had another offer in my life to have a book published.

 Here’s the story: